ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: EXPERIMENTAL RESULTS

 \subsection{Finetuning of OPT models}

 Here, we finetune OPT‐1.3B and OPT-13B \citep{zhang2022opt} on eight standard benchmarks using ConMeZO and MeZO.
-We omit AdamW due to GPU VRAM limitations and MeZO+Momentum since it did not achieve the best performance on RoBERTa.
+We omit AdamW due to GPU VRAM limitations, and MeZO+Momentum since it did not achieve the best performance on RoBERTa.
 We set the smoothing parameter as $\lambda = 10^{-3}$ for both methods and report the test metrics after tuning the hyperparameters for 20K iterations.
 See Appendix~\ref{apdx.sec.opt} for more details.
 In \Cref{tbl:opt_combined}, we see that ConMeZO delivers the highest final accuracy/F1 on almost every task and achieves the best average across the tasks.
 The advantages of ConMeZO we observed in RoBERTa carry over seamlessly to the larger OPT-1.3B and OPT-13B models.
-That is, ConMeZO scales to a billion-scale model without loss of effectiveness.
-Note that we omit DROP dataset for OPT-13B because we obtained out of memory error when running both MeZO and ConMeZO on our GPU.
+Note that we omit the DROP dataset for OPT-13B because we obtained an out-of-memory error when running both MeZO and ConMeZO on our GPU.
 We also plot learning curves of ConMeZO and MeZO when finetuning OPT-1.3B on the SQuAD dataset in \Cref{fig:opt_test_acc_squad}.
-The steep slope highlights ConMeZO’s accelerated convergence: it reaches MeZO’s 20K step performance in less than 10K steps, which yields a 2$\times$ speedup.
-For practitioners operating under strict compute budgets or early-stopping regimes, this translates directly into fewer forward passes for achieving the same final accuracy.
-Standard errors and additional results are reported in \Cref{apdx.sec.opt} (\Cref{tbl:opt_1.3b_std} for OPT-1.3B and \Cref{tbl:opt_13b_std} for OPT-13B).
+The steep slope highlights ConMeZO's accelerated convergence: it reaches MeZO's 20K step performance in less than 10K steps, which yields a 2$\times$ speedup.
+Standard errors and full task breakdowns are reported in \Cref{apdx.sec.opt} (\Cref{tbl:opt_1.3b_std} for OPT-1.3B and \Cref{tbl:opt_13b_std} for OPT-13B).